josevcm/nfc-laboratory/README.md

 During development, I have opted for a mixed approach where some optimizations are sacrificed in favor of maintaining clarity in the code and facilitating its monitoring and debugging.

 For this reason it is possible that certain parts can be improved in performance, but I have done it as a didactic exercise rather than a production application.

-The real-time spectrum analyzer requires a graphics card with OpenGL support and geometry shaders, otherwise the "NFC Frequency" view will not be displayed correctly.

 ## Build instructions